Site icon Out of Your Comfort Zone

 For example, performing a push-up with one hand or raising the feet can make it more difficult.

-The increased range of motion from calisthenics workouts can also help increase flexibility.
 For instance, a squat can increase ankle, knee, and hip flexibility.
 Increased flexibility can increase mobility overall and lower the chance of injury.

 Because they force people to use their core muscles and maintain good form, calisthenics exercises help enhance balance.
 Balance and stability can be greatly enhanced by performing exercises like the plank, side plank, and bird dog.